GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 "tr"(A B C) = "tr"(C A B) = "tr"(B C A)
 $

-*Algebraic proof*: This identity follows from the definition of matrix multiplication and trace, but requires careful index manipulation.

-*Tensor network insight*: The graphical approach reveals why this identity holds at a topological level.
+In the algebraic proof, this identity follows from the definition of matrix multiplication and trace, but requires careful index manipulation.
+In the tensor network approach, the graphical approach reveals why this identity holds at a topological level.

 #figure(canvas({
   import draw: *